mrunderline/lightstreamer-client/README.md

 ```

 ## Note
-Tested and reformated espesially for `tadbir.com` push server, but should be fine for other use cases too :)
+Tested and reformatted especially for `tadbir.com` push server, but should be fine for other use cases too :)